niuers/Learning-From-Data-A-Short-Course/learning from data_a short course/readme.md

 * How to understand VC dimension?
 What is the VC dimension of linear models, e.g. perceptron?
 * How to understand the bounds?
 * How to understand the two competing forces: approximation and generalization?
 * How to understand the bias variance trade off?
+How to derive it?
 * Why do we need test set?
 What's the difference between train and test set?
 What are the advantages of using a test set?
 * What is learning curve?
 How to intepret it?